Hypi122/Kawaii-Translator/README.md

 *   Ability to add custom context in ocr window for LLM translator

 ## Known issues
-*   On wayland screenshotting only works on primary monitor
 *   Text on checkable combo box for translation engines sometimes gets desynced (when you click on it, it shows correct values, just not on the "main" text)